A magazine ad for a telecommunications company,

 The content blocks applying to all devices in the home, gives parents the choice between three pre-defined censorship levels based on ages ratings, PG, 13 and 18.

-who points to one site, whose owner is at the conference, based on the theme of exploited African immigrant women.
+Object, who points to one site, whose owner is at the conference, based on the theme of exploited African immigrant women.
 We don't believe those women are well-paid.
-Industry representatives try to present themselves as no more saucy than a Carry On film,
+Industry representatives try to present themselves as no more saucy than a

-blog several weeks later that nothing had appeared in the paper.)
+her blog several weeks later that nothing had appeared in the paper.)
 Gentleman also seems to take what the Object spokeswoman says as gospel.
-There does exist an exploitedafricanimmigrants.com website, but Rabbit's porn reviews slates it for not living up
+There does exist an exploitedafricanimmigrants.com website, but Rabbit's porn reviews slates it for not

-giving him a blowjob, which might have appeared in Mayfair circa 1980, and an article about the photographer William Mortensen, some of whose work might fall foul of the Dangerous Pictures Act.
-(But it's in black and white and very arty - so that's OK,
+like giving him a blowjob, which might have appeared in Mayfair circa 1980, and an article about the photographer William Mortensen, some of whose work might fall foul of the Dangerous Pictures Act.
+(But it's in black and white and very arty - so

 The UK Council for Child Internet Safety is a government led forum where it discusses internet censorship issues with industry and selected campaigners.
 It is not really limited to child safety issues.